Estimate Time7 min

 Key takeaways

-• There’s a lot you can do (beyond worrying) about a potential layoff.
+• There’s a lot you can do (beyond worrying) about job uncertainty.

-• These simple steps could make the loss of income easier and help you find your next opportunity faster.
+• These simple steps could make a potential loss of income easier and help you find your next opportunity faster.

-Here's how you can shore up your financial, career, and emotional health to prep for the proverbial pink slip, no matter when (or whether) it comes.
+Here's how you can shore up your financial, career, and emotional health to secure what counts if you're not sure you can count on your job.

 Fidelity Smart Money